ORMISTON College graduate Jordan Predl has headed to Sydney to attend one of the Australia’s most prestigious performing arts schools.

 “I first realised I wanted a career in dance when I was around 13 years of age, so all of my training since then has been preparing me for full time dancing.

-“My future goals are to definitely become a professional performer but my main priority is to work hard, grow and appreciated every opportunity.”
+“My future goals are to definitely become a professional performer but my main priority is to work hard, grow and appreciate every opportunity.”